ojziff/als_genome_instability/README.md

 |                       |                       | SOD1                  |     8 |           |              |                                              |
 |                       |                       | 6 other ALS mutations |     9 |           |              |                                              |

-For each dataset we processed samples with [nf-core/rnaseq](https://nf-co.re/rnaseq) v3.8.1 utilising alignment with STAR and read quantification with salmon.
+Raw fastq files were downloaded with [nf-core/fetchngs](https://nf-co.re/fetchngs) v1.7 and processed with [nf-core/rnaseq](https://nf-co.re/rnaseq) v3.8.1 utilising alignment with STAR and read quantification with salmon.

 Differential gene expression was performed using DESeq2 contrasting ALS versus control, adjusting for dataset and gender batch effects.

-Differential splicing was analysed on polyA samples with MAJIQ v2.4 contrasting ALS versus control, adjusting for dataset and gender batch effects.
+Differential splicing was analysed using only polyA samples with MAJIQ v2.4 contrasting ALS versus control, adjusting for dataset and gender batch effects.

-Variant analysis was performed on Answer ALS samples using [nf-core/rnavar](https://nf-co.re/rnavar) v1.0.0, which is based on GATK v4.2.6 short variant discovery workflow.
+Variant analysis was performed on Answer ALS samples only using [nf-core/rnavar](https://nf-co.re/rnavar) v1.0.0, which is based on GATK v4.2.6 short variant discovery workflow.
 Adjustment for read coverage was performed using a spline.

 RNA fusion analysis was performed on paired-end datasets using [nf-core/rnafusion](https://nf-co.re/rnafusion) v2.0.0, utilising the STAR-Fusion workflow.
-Adjustment was made for dataset and read coverage (with a spline) was performed.
+Adjustment was made for dataset and read coverage (with a spline).

 Schematics were created using [BioRender](https://biorender.com/).